cylc/cylc-doc/src/user-guide/running-suites.rst

 :term:`final cycle point`, however, it is possible to start and stop the scheduler at any arbitrary point.

-To do this we use a :term:`start cycle point` and or :term:`stop cycle point` when we launch the scheduler
+To do this we use a :term:`start cycle point` and/or :term:`stop cycle point` when we launch the scheduler
 (e.g. ``--start-cycle-point`` and ``--stop-cycle-point`` CLI arguments).